1. What is the JET Programme?

 - 1.7.
 When does the JET Programme year begin?

 JET Programme participants arrive in spring and summer every year.
 In principle, participants from Brazil, China, Korea, and Peru come to Japan in spring (early April), while those from other countries come in summer (late July/early August).
+However, due to global events, the COVID-19 pandemic, and necessary preparations within Japan, arrival dates outside of the periods above may be set.

 - 1.8.
 How long can I participate in the JET Programme?